Krivvas/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite things:
+* 🐱
+* 🐶
+* 💻
+- 🐐

+In order, these are my favorite things of ice cream:
+1. Chocalate
+2. Strawberry